 In Jesus’ parable of the two sons (Mt.
 21:28-31), Christ gives the example of two sons who were asked to work in the vineyard of their father.
 The first son told his father that he would not go, then changed his mind and went to work.
 The second son told his father that he would go, but never did.
 The Pharisees agreed that the first son did the will of his father and not the second.
 Ironically, the first son was symbolic of those who spend their life living contrary to God, then change their mind and obey God.
 The second group characterizes the false righteousness of those who “outwardly appear righteous to others, but within are full of hypocrisy and lawlessness” (Mt.
 23:28).
 At the end of this parable, Jesus told the swanky Pharisees, “Truly, I say to you, the tax collectors and the prostitutes go into the kingdom of God before you” (Mt.
 21:31).

-Why were the tax collectors and prostitutes more kingdom fit than the Pharisees?
+Why were the tax collectors and prostitutes more Kingdom-fit than the Pharisees?
 Because they fulfilled Jesus’ purpose.
 They were lost, and they knew they needed to be sought and saved.
 They were sick, and they knew they needed the great physician.
-Those seen as the scum of first-century society were attracted to Jesus because he offered them what nobody else could: a fresh start and life eternal.
+Those seen as the scum of 1st century society were attracted to Jesus because he offered them what nobody else could: a fresh start and life eternal.
 Two-thousand years later, the hope of a fresh start and eternal life through the gospel hasn’t changed.
 But its reception has.
 Why?

 Are we Christians, like Jesus, seeking the lost to share the message of His reconciliatory death with them?
 Do we look at individuals who dress shabbily, who come to our assemblies dirty and poor and think that they are too far gone for the gospel?
 May it never be!
 The good news isn’t only for the polished, young professional with a good job and perfect family.
 The good news is for the broken, the poor, the rejected, the sin-soaked and lost.
 The individuals who are seen as the dregs of society.
 Jesus is a physician.
 He’s looking for the broken to fix and the sick to heal.